empty916/empty916/docs/umi-natur/README.md

 # umi-natur

-The umi plugin that automatically generates natur code is super easy to use
+- the umi plug-in that automatically generates natur code is super easy to use
+- support automatic configuration of natur
+- support automatic scanning of natur module code and import
+- support ssr scene
+- support automatic scanning of service code and automatic configuration, the same servcie can also be applied to ssr scenarios
+- support persist configuration
 ## install

 ```bash